Choosing the Right Grease

 Each type of thickener has its own benefits and limits depending on the application.

 The additives found in automotive and industrial greases are similar to those within lubricating fluids.
 These can include anti oxidants, corrosion inhibitors, load carrying additives, extreme pressure additives, etc. and are incorporated into both the base oil and the thickener.
-You can read all about the importance of additives here.

 One thing to consider with additives is that while certain ones can provide considerable advantages in one application, they can also be detrimental in another.
 Take tackiness additives, for instance, which are common in greases.
 These additives make a grease stringy and help it stay in place.
 These tacky greases are great in applications that see a lot of jarring thrust loads--like bucket pins on a backhoe or universal joints on a car.
 However, you wouldn't want to use that same grease in a high-speed bearing application.
 A tacky grease would create too much internal friction causing the bearing to overheat.